franchsli/whatsapp_clone_django/README.md

     so the next time  tries to load the messages from local storage, reducing the API calls.
     **MUST DO** Replace the username in the create_message_html() condition for phonenumber.
     - You can use FILTER ELEMENTS WITH `SHOW ...
 WHEN` from Hyperscript
+    - Write test for the exceptions and functions.
     - Add groups chats.
     - Allow images in messages.
     - Add status page.